EPOCHS Paper II: The Ultraviolet Luminosity Function from $7.5<z<13.5$ using 180 square arcminutes of deep, blank-fields from the PEARLS Survey and Public JWST data: Data Reduction and Products

 \subsubsection{PEARLS}

 For this work, we include recent GTO observations from the Prime Extragalactic Areas for Reionization Science (PEARLS, PI: R. Windhorst \& H.Hammel, PID: 1176 \& 2738) survey \citep{Windhorst2023}.
 These currently consist of two fields targeting gravitationally lensing galaxy clusters and one blank field.
 The two clusters we use are MACS-0416 and El Gordo.
 The blank (non-cluster) field is located near the North Ecliptic Pole and is called the Time Domain Field \citep[NEP-TDF][]{Jansen2018}.
-This field consists of two sets of partially overlapping pairs of NIRCam pointings, with each pair of NIRCam pointings referred to as a `spoke'.
+This field consists of four sets of partially overlapping pairs of NIRCam pointings, with each pair of NIRCam pointings referred to as a `spoke'.
 As a GTO survey, PEARLS has proprietary time on its data, but the first set of NIRCam imaging of the NEP-TDF were made publicly available immediately.
+El Gordo and the first epoch of MACS-0416 are also now public.
 For each of the two clusters, the cluster proper is centred in one NIRCam module, with the second NIRCam module placed in a random, three arcminute distance, parallel location depending on date and angle of the observation undertaken.
-MACS-0416 will be observed three times at different epochs and position angles, generating a deep, single module image of the cluster and three small parallels.
-This work utilises the first two epochs of the MACS-0416 observations, meaning there are two NIRCam modules worth of data offset from the primary lensing cluster.
+MACS-0416 was observed three times at different epochs and position angles, generating a deep, single module image of the cluster and three small parallels.
+This work utilises all three epochs of the MACS-0416 observations, meaning there are three NIRCam modules worth of data offset from the primary lensing cluster.
 All PEARLS observations used 8 NIRCam photometric bands, F090W, F115W, F150W, F200W, F277W, F356W, F410M and F444W.
+Within the NEP-TDF field, deep HST/ACS imaging in the F606W filter is also present through the GO-15278 (PI: R.~Jansen) and GO-16252/16793 (PIs: R.~Jansen \& N.~Grogin) between 2017 October 1 and 2022 October 31.
+Mosaics of these data, astrometrically aligned to Gaia/DR3 and resampled on 0\farcs03 pixels, were made available pre-publication by R.~Jansen \& R.~O'Brien (private comm.).